Cruising with Babies and Toddlers: Packing Items

 18. Formal night outfits.
 There are two formal nights during a 7-day cruise.
 We’ve always liked dressing up and is a great excuse to dress up the little ones in their best outfits.
 Who can resist little boys looking adorable in a suit and tie and little girls looking like little princesses?

 19. Diapers and wipes.
 Our rule had always been to bring 20% more wipes and diapers than our daily usage.
 It’s always better to have more than to run out while in the middle of the ocean.
 Don’t pack all of your diapers in one suitcase.
 Having no diapers is a nightmare in case of lost luggage.
-We’ve always scattered it among different luggages and carry-ons and luckily, it worked.
+We’ve always scattered it among different luggages and carry-ons and luckily, it has worked.

 It is worth mentioning that some ships now have baby packages for diapers, baby food, wipes, etc. to be delivered to your stateroom upon arrival and must be pre-ordered prior to sailing.
 These cut down on items you don’t have to carry on the plane.
 Some have toys to borrow from their kids’ programs too.